 Facts on Birth Order Theory

-The younger children can be people-pleasing, or manipulativeThe youngest child in a larger family can be the one which sometimes manipulates others into getting what they want.
+The youngest child in a larger family can be the one which sometimes manipulates others into getting what they want.
 This seems like a really negative personality trait, however in young children, it is quite normal and healthy.

 Myths About Birth Order